rash-22/TextUtils-React/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-The website link of this project is provided [here](https://rash-22.github.io/TextUtils-React/).
+The website link for this repository is provided [here](https://rash-22.github.io/TextUtils-React/).

 ## Available Scripts